Skip to main content

 createLambdaPostgresQueryTemplate(options?)

-Creates a CloudFormation template for the PostgreSQL query Lambda function.
+Creates a CloudFormation template for one or more PostgreSQL query Lambdas.

 Parameters

-• handler (string, optional): Lambda handler function name.
+• handler (string, optional): Handler function.
 Default: 'handler.handler'

 • memorySize (number, optional): Lambda memory size in MB.
 Default: 128